 A project of the Ohio Lesbian Archives - a work in progress!

 It started over 17 years ago when Michael Chanak Jr. and Phebe Karen Beiser were trying to answer questions from the press or the local community about the timeline of Greater Cincinnati Pride.
 This is our ongoing effort; it is not perfect.
 Yet, it is our gift to the LGBTQ+ community of Greater Cincinnati.
-See Ohio Lesbian Archives website.
+For information on: Ohio Lesbian Archives.
 Want more general information or LGBTQ+ Resources, the Cincinnati Public Library hosts a page curated by the library staff!
 In 2023, Cincinnati celebrated the 50th year since the first Pride in Cincinnati, the public library created a digital on-line resource.
 See Cincinnati Pride and Cincinnati Black Pride for this year's events!
 Many of the materials used here are available at the Ohio Lesbian Archives for an appointment.
 Corrections and updates mail.

 As this brief history piece discloses, based on contacts and interviews with over 100 LGBTQ+ folks over the years, with the help of the Ohio Lesbian archives, we know the first Pride march (now called a parade) happened in 1973.
 But that is where the confusion sets in as we didn't have a Parade each year.
 You will notice there were actually two breaks.
 After the April 7, 1973 Pride event from Washington Park to Fountain square, the founding group: Cincinnati Gay Community quickly dissolved.
 Pride didn't restart until 1978.
 The second break occurred from 1996 to 1999.
 During those years, there was not a formal parade or march.
 There were, however, various activities including an hour on Fountain Square called "Pride Alive."
 This event was sponsored by the now-defunct LGBT Center located in Northside.
 Also, there was a small demonstration outside of City Hall in June 1999 hosted by Michael Blankenship, and attended by the late Dr. Larry Wolf.
 Also, during those intervening years there was a festival held during June (need years) at Lunken Playfield in Mt.
 Washington.